Q. What is our business model?

 A. Because we do not have a large overhead cost that usually accompanies a specialty practice, we are able to keep our fees lower than most other reputable hospitals.

 A. Unless otherwise specified, Dr. Mayo will be performing your pets’ procedure.

 Q. Who will oversee my pet’s anesthetic care?

 A. A licensed veterinary technician (LVT).
 We do not have unlicensed staff members monitor your pet.
-The LVT will be Nicole, unless otherwise specified.

 Q. Who will take care of the postoperative care?